idokutela/thea/README.md

 BLA

 ## Built in components
 Thea provides a small set of built in components.
-All ignore the context:
+All ignore the context.
+They are exposed by importing `thea/types`, and may also be imported individually under `thea/types/component`.

+### `TheaText`
- - `TheaText` : renders a text node - takes a string as its attr.
+Renders a text node - takes a string as its `attrs`.
 Does not accept children.
 It always escapes its content.

+###`TheaComment`
- - `TheaComment`: renders an HTML comment.
+Renders an HTML comment.
 May only have text as children.
 Content is escaped.

+### `TheaView`
- - `TheaView`: renders a fixed list of components without a containing DOM element.
+Renders a fixed list of components without a containing DOM element.

+### `TheaDOM(tag:string)`
- - `TheaDOM(tag:string)` : renders a DOM element.
-The attrs are any attributes of that tag, along with a 'children' attribute that must be an array of components.
+Renders a DOM element.
+The `attrs` are any attributes of that tag, along with a 'children' attribute that must be an array of components.
 Attribute values are escaped!

+### `TheaKeyedChildren`
- - `TheaKeyedChildren`: renders a keyed array of children.
-The attr is an array of keyed vdom elements.
+Renders a keyed array of children.
+The `attrs` is an array of keyed vdom elements.

+### `TheaUnkeyedChildren`
- - `TheaUnkeyedChildren`: renders an unkeyed array of children.
-The attr is an array of vdom elements.
+Renders an unkeyed array of children.
+The `attrs` is an array of vdom elements.

-They are exposed by importing `thea/types`, and may also be imported individually under `thea/types/component`.

 ## JSX and built in components
 The easiest way to write VDOM is with JSX.
 The Babel plugin